Big changes – about a BILLION dollars worth – are coming to Epcot in time for Disney World’s 50th Golden Anniversary Celebration in Summer 2021.

 The Leave A Legacy photos will be moving to a new setting just outside the park’s gateway.

-We’re most excited about the new Ratatouille ride coming to the Epcot France pavilion in fall 2020.
+We’re most excited about the new Ratatouille ride coming to the Epcot France pavilion in summer 2020.
 It’s a very popular ride at Disneyland Paris.

 Epcot, which opened in 1982, has been showing its age.